 When you attend the beginners course ask questions, find out more about the coaches delivering the courses, membership levels, type of equipment (particularly poundage of bows, which ideally should be no more than 18lbs, ideally less), where appropriate is the equipment suitable for juniors, particular disabilities etc,, the coach to pupil ratio etc. On successful completion of the course you will meet the requirements needed to join any Archery GB club!

-If the timescales do not meet your requirements, or you would prefer more individual course then please contact firstname.lastname@example.org or visit their website www.xperiencearchery.co.uk their coaches are our members and they cater for our overloads etc. You can have an individual course at times to suit you for as little as £120 for 2 people!
+If the timescales do not meet your requirements, or you would prefer more individual course then please contact firstname.lastname@example.org or visit their website www.xperiencearchery.co.uk their coaches are our members and they cater for our overloads etc. You can have an individual course at times to suit you for a small additional charge!